render-examples/flask-hello-world/README.md

 The app in this repo is deployed at [https://flask.app.render.com](https://flask.app.render.com).

 ## Deployment
-1. Create a new Render project using your version of this repo.

-2. Create a new web service in the project with the following values:
+Create a new web service in Render with your version of this repo and the following values:
   * Build Command: `pip install -r requirements.txt`
   * Start Command: `gunicorn app:app`

 That's it!
 Your web service will be live on your Render URL as soon as the build finishes.